 In many ways deck builders are the best cooperative experiences because it takes a table full of people to get some of these games ready just to play, particularly the Legendary deck builders.

 Pool Builders can present an inconvenient learning curve

 By nature of their components and structure, pool builders aren’t the friendliest encounter for new players.

 The Challenge of Self-Assessment: One issue new players can face in pool builders is that it can be a challenge to assess how we’re doing relative to other players.
 Pool builders naturally reward players who can spot key synergies and build a strong pool of resources around that engine; a skill that comes with experience.
-Compared to other games (and sports), there usually isn’t a scoreboard to let us know what we’re doing poorly, or a roster to remind us what is in our deck or bag.
+Compared to other games (and sports), there usually isn’t a scoreboard to let us know what we’re doing poorly, or a roster to remind us what is currently in our deck or bag of items.

-More often than not, we explore strategy games in our first game and get the hang of it sometime in our first few games.
+More often than not, we explore strategy games in our first game and get the hang of it sometime in our next few games.
 It’s a perfectly normal learning curve for plenty of games and if that was it, I wouldn’t be writing about it.

 The Challenge of Disseminating Information: Pool builders run into an issue where new players are simultaneously learning the strategy of the game while perpetually having to decipher all the information related to it.

 As you might imagine, deck builders can be among the worst offenders, as these games can lose a lot of momentum early on by challenging players with key decisions while they are still understanding their options.
 Games in which pool building is the game seem to have the most difficulty disseminating information, as new players are pressed to identify iconography or read the text-heavy detailed effects of cards throughout their first game.